 - 3/4 cup California walnuts, finely chopped

-- 3/8 cup grated Pecorino Romano or Parmigiano-Reggiano cheese
+- 3/8 cup Pecorino Romano or Parmigiano-Reggiano cheese, grated

 - Salt and pepper

 - Preheat oven to 400°F. Halve and trim red pepper and, when oven is heated, place half skin-side down on oven rack (or use a pan if preferred).
-Roast 15-20 minutes, or until skin is well shriveled (but not blackened).
+Roast 15 to 20 minutes, or until skin is well shriveled (but not blackened).

 - Meanwhile, place garlic cloves in medium saucepan, add cold water to cover, and bring to a boil.
 Reduce heat and simmer for 5 minutes, or until soft enough to pierce with a fork.
 Remove garlic using a slotted spoon (keeping water in pan), and set aside to drain.
 Meanwhile, quickly toast chopped walnuts in a warmed frying pan (without oil), stirring constantly, over medium-high heat just until they start to turn golden.
 Remove from heat and place on paper towels.